on all orders over $1000

 As an optics retailer, one question we encounter frequently regards the selection of a scope base and/or rings.
 There are generally two ways to mount an optic to a rifle.
 One method uses a pair of rings that attach the scope directly to the receiver.

 Another option uses two separate components: a picatinny rail scope base that attaches to the receiver, and either a single-piece mount or a set of scope rings that attach to the picatinny base.
 This article concerns the later method.
-For more information read our comprehensive breakdown of rifle scope rings.

 Whether you’re purchasing a custom receiver or mounting a scope base to an existing action, choosing the correct base for your needs is important.
 The two primary variants you’ll encounter are the 0 MOA and 20 MOA bases.